Hello! I am an illustrator, author, and automotive

 sure) Edward Gorey.
 He opened my eyes to how many ways words and

-Since then, I have been learning the picture book craft, joined
+Over the past several years I have been learning the picture book craft, joined

-and participate in a writers' group.
+the Society of Children's Book Writers and Illustrators (SCBWI), participate in a writers' group, and received input from The Illustration Department.
 It has been a great

 experience so far.